Fighting Illini Athletics added several members to the family recently, as the early National Letter of Intent signing

-Over the past 14 years under Sullivan, Illinois has a 448-316-2 record and has finished in the top half of the Big Ten eight times, including earning second place in 2004 and 2010.
-The Illini have 38 wins over ranked teams in that span, including a victory over No 5 LSU on Feb.
-12, 2005.
-Sullivan has also led Illinois to four NCAA Tournament appearances, coached three different Illini to four All-America honors and had Illini players earn 41 All-Big Ten accolades.
+Over the past 15 years under Sullivan, Illinois has a 462-342-2 record and has finished in the top half of the Big Ten eight times, including earning second place in 2004 and 2010.
+The Illini have 41 wins over ranked teams in that span, including a 10-2 victory over No. 4 Michigan on April 25, 2014.
+Sullivan has also led Illinois to four NCAA Tournament appearances, coached three different Illini to four All-America honors and had Illini players earn 42 All-Big Ten accolades.

 The Illini added a fourth straight winning season to the record books in 2012, finishing with 27 wins, including a pair of victories at No. 22 Michigan, the first Big Ten team to secure two wins in Ann Arbor, Mich., in the previous 11 years.
 Facing another challenging schedule among the most difficult in the nation, the Orange and Blue secured key non-conference wins over Alabama-Birmingham, UMass, Tennessee-Chattanooga, Boston University, Hofstra, New Mexico State and UNLV before entering Big Ten play.
 Entering the first conference season with three-game series to accommodate the addition of Nebraska, Illinois totaled 10 victories, including a pair each against then-first place Minnesota, eventual Big Ten champion No. 22 Michigan and then-second place Purdue.